flotob/blockchain/_blog_posts/medium/formalization-of-human-language-and-interaction-as-the-ultimate-frontier-of-a-decentralized-society.md

 ---
-title: Formalization of human language and interaction as the ultimate frontier of a decentralized society
+title: "Formalization of human language and interaction as the ultimate frontier of a decentralized society"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: